-Inefficient processes have long been prevalent in healthcare, especially when it comes to payments.
-Over the last few years, steady increases in patient responsibility and federally-legislated regulations and incentive programs have led healthcare organizations to invest in software and technologies in an attempt to scale the growing healthcare economy.
-As a result, your organization may be using multiple systems for billing, payments, patient records and more.
+Steady increases in patient financial responsibility and government regulations have led healthcare organizations to invest in technology to help scale the growing healthcare economy.
+As a result, you may be using multiple systems for billing, payments, patient records and more.

 The challenge is that these systems are usually disparate and do not function well together, which means you have to add manual steps to actually use your technology effectively.
 The more systems and processes you try to connect, the more you are creating inefficiencies rather than eliminating them.
 This problem is only emphasized as healthcare sees more mergers and acquisitions of organizations using separate systems and processes.